mixbened/cookieTracker/Readme.md

 In this Section, we will set up a generic Front-End Project.
 For this we will create a HTML, CSS and JavaScript File, connect them to each other and open up the App locally.

 Start by creating a Folder somewhere on your Computer and name it how you want.
-In our case we do "CookieTracker".
-Inside of that Folder create a HTML File and name it "index.html".
+In our case we do *CookieTracker*.
+Inside of that Folder create a HTML File and name it *index.html*.
 Then open that File in a Browser of your Choice (preferrably Google Chrome).
 Add a Basic HTML Structure and a Heading to your Body-Tag.
 Do you see it in the Browser?

     <!DOCTYPE html>